ricardodpcosta/ricardodpcosta.github.io/contact.md

 - Code profiling and performance analysis in high-performance computing systems.
 - Application to engineering problems involving fluids and solids mechanics.

-Potential collaborators for scientific projects are also invited to [contact me](mailto:rcosta@dep.uminho.pt)
+Potential collaborators for scientific projects are also invited to [contact me](mailto:rcosta@dep.uminho.pt).

 ---